Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection

 The disparity in the normalization of the first component in \eqref{vectornonrel} arises from the fact that they pertain to states composed of two identical particles.
 The effective action is as follows:

-The currents are calculated from the cubic interactions of the Lagrangian~\eqref{Lag1} between dark matter and gauge bosons.
+The currents are calculated from the cubic interactions of the Lagrangian~\eqref{Lag1} between DM and gauge bosons.
 From these expressions, we employ the non-relativistic limit to obtain the electroweak matrix, which we will use to solve the Schrödinger equation~\eqref{Schrödinger}.

 In the non-relativistic limit, the first term of equation \eqref{effectiveact} characterizes the Coulomb potential between non-relativistic particles, whereas the remaining terms depict the Yukawa potentials related to the exchange of $Z$ and $W$ bosons.
 Upon employing vector \eqref{vectornonrel}, the effective action transforms into the following expression: